Mường Thanh Valley: Demography and culture

-Approximately 40 percent of the inhabitants of the Điện Biên Province belong to the Thai ethnic minority group.
+Approximately 40 percent of the inhabitants of the Điện Biên Province belong to the Tai ethnic minority group.
 While the delta and coastal plain regions of Vietnam are largely populated by the ethnic majority Vietnamese, also known as the Kinh, the highlands are home to many of Vietnam's ethnic minority groups.
 Many of the ethnic groups in Northern Vietnam are Chinese-descended.
 However the Thai, among other ethnic groups that inhabit the Mường Thanh Valley and the surrounding highland regions, are not Chinese-descended.
 The Thai, along with other ethnic groups that inhabit the Điện Biên Province, are largely independent and follow their own series of customs and traditions.
 The Thai, among other non-Chinese minority ethnic groups in Vietnam such as the Tay, Nùng, Hmong, Muong, Cham, Khmer, Kohor, E De, Bahnar, and Jarai, have their own languages and writing systems.
 Belief holds that the Thai are originally descended from lowland natives of Zhuang-Dong origin.
 They were forced into the highlands by continuous invasions of the Mongoloid people of China.

 Much Thai folklore surrounds the history of the Mường Thanh Valley.
 According to Thai folklore, the Thai originally named the valley Muong Then (the land of God) sometimes spelt Muang Thaeng.
 The Vietnamese Government provides the following story about the history of the Thai people according to Thai folklore:

 While the Thai are the largest single ethnic group in the Mường Thanh Valley, the Hmong, Dao, and Day ethnic groups also inhabit the valley.
 There is also a substantial population of the Vietnamese ethnic majority group, Kinh, in the city of Dien Bien Phu.

 Most of the groups in the regions follow animistic religious beliefs.
 There are also Catholics, Protestants, Buddhists, and Muslims.